 This course is ideal for those who are looking to develop skills to work in the fitness or leisure industry.
+During the course the students will also be able to pass some AQA Awards.

 A supportive option for Y10 and Y11 students.